BarbyKelly/project-5/README.md

 ## Bugs

+## Fixed Bugs

 - Products would not display.
 Nothing happened when the developer clicked on All Items to see the products.

-- Drawings and Photos have same words, for searching specific items, need to ensure unique names?
+- Art and Photos have same words, for searching specific items, need to ensure unique names?

-- When clicking on "Drawings: by price, by author or All drawings, by price, by author, All Photos or latest drawings, latest photos or All Latest", nothing is displayed.
+- When clicking on "Art: by price, by author or All Art, by price, by author, All Photos or latest art, latest photos or All Latest", nothing is displayed.
 Only "All Items"link works.

 - nothing in the cart when clicking on add to cart